willowjar/scratchNLP/README.md

 {'variables': {'strawberries': 0, 'bananas': 0}, 'lists': {'fruit': []}, 'scripts': [[['whenKeyPressed', 'right arrow'], ['changeVar:by:', 'strawberries', 5]]]}
 ```

-You can request the project.json at any point in the process of creating a project, using the keyword "json"
+You can request the project.json at any point in the process of creating a project, using the keyword "json".
+Note: repetitive portions of the json have been omitted and replaced with '...'
 ```
 > json
 {